Translate English Video into Japanese | HeyGen AI

 Is this useful for business, education, or training videos?

 Yes.
-Most formats including MP4, MOV, AVI, and WebM are supported.
-This ensures you can upload nearly any French video and generate accurate Spanish subtitles or dubbing without needing separate conversion tools or extra preparation work.
+Most formats, including MP4, MOV, AVI, and WebM, are supported.
+This means you can upload almost any French video and generate accurate Spanish subtitles or dubbing without needing separate conversion tools or additional preparation work.

-Most common formats, including MP4, MOV, AVI and WebM, are supported, allowing you to translate English videos without converting files.
+Most common formats, including MP4, MOV, AVI, and WebM, are supported, allowing you to translate English videos without needing to convert files.

 Start creating with HeyGen